 My Approach to Helping

-As of September 23rd, I have availability for new clients.
+As of November 4th, I have availability for new clients on Wednesdays and Thursdays.

 Life can be hard.
 With life's challenges and demands, it is easy to get drained, tired, overwhelmed and worried.
 You get so caught up in doing things that the world demands of you that you may forget to tune-in to yourself.
 You get so busy at times that, perhaps, you don't even notice that you're feeling anxious or depressed.
 It may not be until that one moment when you suddenly stop doing that you notice that, underneath all this "busy-ness", you're really just nervous, worried, sad, or lonely.